-Ceiling-mounting your LCD or DLP projector keeps it safe, secure, and out of the way.
+Ceiling-mounting your projector keeps it safe, secure, and out of the way.
 Sanus's VMPR1 provides a sturdy, convenient way to ceiling-mount most projectors up to 50 pounds.

 The included ceiling and projector mount brackets boast high-quality steel construction.
 Hardware is supplied for securing most projectors to the VMPR1 (ceiling mounting hardware not included).
 Pitch, roll and yaw adjustment lets you precisely tweak the angle of the projector.
 (To display an image with straight edges on all sides, the projector's lens should be parallel to the screen.)